yo00unis/MySecurityWriteups/Sencetive Publish Folder Information Disclosure/writeup.md

 ## 🧩 Extracting Hidden Files

-I used winrar to extract compressed folder
-Once extracted, the archive contained even **more files** than were visible through the browser, including debugging symbols and sensitive configs.
+After extracting the archive with **WinRAR**, I found additional files that were not visible through the browser, including debug symbols and further configuration files.

 ![Extracted content](6-publish-folder-rar-contents.png)